chef-boneyard/chef-web-docs-2016/release_chef_11-12/source/resource_common.rst

 Common Functionality
 =====================================================

-All resources (and lightweight resources) share a set of common actions, attributes, conditional executions, notifications, and relative path options.
+All resources (and lightweight resources) share a set of common actions, properties, conditional executions, notifications, and relative path options.

 Actions
 =====================================================